streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

     tar xvfz apache-pulsar-offloaders-2.5.1-bin.tar.gz
     ```

-    > #### Note
+    > **Note**
     >
-    > * If you are running Pulsar in a bare metal cluster, make sure that `offloaders` tarball is unzipped in every broker's Pulsar directory.
+    > * If you are running Pulsar in a bare metal cluster, make sure that the `offloaders` tarball is unzipped in each broker's Pulsar directory.
     >
     > * If you are running Pulsar in Docker or deploying Pulsar using a Docker image (such as K8S and DCOS), you can use the `apachepulsar/pulsar-all` image instead of the `apachepulsar/pulsar` image. `apachepulsar/pulsar-all` image has already bundled tiered storage offloaders.